10-Academy/Pre-requisite-study/README.md

 # Pre-requisite-study guide
-A list of information that we recommend all 10 Academy intensive training learners are familiar with, before they start intensive training.
+A list of information that we recommend all 10 Academy trainees to be familiar with, before they start intensive training.

 ### Python
 List<br>